Staking Rewards Accounting: Income at Receipt, Then a New Basis (2026)

 Sources

-- France: crypto reward income generally under the BNC framework, distinct from the occasional-investor 150 VH bis disposal regime — jurisdiction-specific characterisation
+- France: crypto reward income is generally dealt with under the BNC framework, distinct from the occasional-investor 150 VH bis disposal regime — a jurisdiction-specific characterisation, not implied by the accounting entry.

 DeFi Position Reconciliation: Decomposing One Transaction Into Many (2026)